commerceblock/docs/source/mainstay-background/index.rst

 Bitcoin.
 This could be used to execute a double spend attack by collusion of a block signing federation with the commitment authority.

-The MainStay protocol is designed to eliminate the requirement for any type of trust in cryptographic proof of immutability (PoI) by initiating a *fan-in-only* transaction *staychain* within the Bitcoin blockchain that is uniquely committed to the genesis block of the sidechain, as described in the next section.
+The MainStay protocol is designed to eliminate the requirement for any type of trust in creating a cryptographic proof of immutable sequence (PoIS) by initiating a *fan-in-only* transaction *staychain* within the Bitcoin blockchain that is uniquely committed to the genesis block of a sidechain, as described in the next section.
 The protocol does not employ OP_RETURN outputs, providing additional privacy, censorship resistance and efficiency.